PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     ![Matching module code in site name and student group enrollment](images/prepare-site-student-group-user.png)
     </div>

+    If there are problems with student enrollments, contact your departmental administrator or professional support team for assistance.

     !!!
 Success "Final step"

         When you are happy that everything is ready, [**make the site available for students**](../ultra/site-availability.md).
 Congratulations!